 Secondary hyperparathyroidism (SHPT) refers to the situation in which a derangement in calcium homeostasis (of a nonparathyroid cause) leads to a compensatory increase in PTH secretion.
 Unlike with PHPT, in SHPT, the elevation of serum PTH is an appropriate physiologic response to a perceived calcium deficit.
 The serum calcium level is generally in the low-normal range, and PTH is proportionately elevated.
 This is seen most often in the setting of end-stage renal disease (ESRD) (Figure 10-1) but may also result from other disorders of bone metabolism and the gastrointestinal (GI) tract.

 Pathogenesis of secondary hyperparathyroidism.
 PTH = parathyroid hormone; SPO4 = serum phosphate (Reproduced with permission from Wesseling K, Coburn JW, Salusky IB.
 In: DeGroot LJ, Jameson J, DeKretser DM, eds.
 Endocrinology, 5th ed.
 Philadelphia: Elsevier Saunders; 2006:1697-1712.)

-On occasion, after prolonged secondary stimulation, the hyperfunctioning parathyroids are rendered unresponsive to serum calcium concentrations via a loss of calcium-sensing ...
+On occasion, after prolonged secondary stimulation, the hyperfunctioning parathyroids are rendered unresponsive to serum calcium concentrations via a loss of calcium-sensing receptors, and they ...